Avnet/M14A2AGTTS_Example/README.md

 1. Build the program by executing **'mbed compile -m K64F -t GCC_ARM'**

 2. When building the tests, it is possible to enable varying amounts of debug information to be output by the Network driver.
-These settings are located in the 'wnc_config.json' file that is included in the project.
-    The initial setting is to enable or disable WNC Debug output by setting 'wnc_debug' to 'true' or by leaving it blank (disable debug output).
+These settings are located in the 'mbed_app.json' file (the wnc_config.json file is used when building for Green Tea).
+The initial setting is to enable or disable WNC Debug output by setting 'wnc_debug' to 'true' or by setting it to 0 to disable.
 The amount of debug information output is controlled by the ‘wnc_debug_setting’.
 The values for this flag enabled levels from basic socket level debug, to low-level driver interactions.
-The current default settings are wnc_debug = true, and wnd_debug_setting=4 (basic socket level debug).
+The current default settings are wnc_debug = false, and wnd_debug_setting=4 (basic socket level debug).

-3. Verify operation of the base project program by executing it on the target hardware.
-Verify the program executes correctly by opening a minicom window (115200-N81) and observing the program output.
-This program sends a sequence of commands to httpbin.org and should resemble:
+3. Verify operation of the basic application program by executing it on the target hardware.
+Verify the program runs correctly by opening a minicom window (115200-N81) and observing the program output.
+This program flow should resemble:

 >
         Test HTTP and HTTPS interface